Australian rules football in Germany: Berlin Crocodiles

 The Crocodiles were formed in Berlin during 2002 as the third Aussie Rules club in Germany, and have played in the AFLG since its home and away seasons began in 2003.
 The Crocodiles wear green jumpers with a gold yoke and a gold crocodile logo.
-Their home games were originally played in the Treptower Park, although they are now at Schiller Park, where they hosted the 2004 and 2010 AFLG Grand Final tournament.
-In the 2011 season most homegames will be played at the Maifeld next to the Olympic Stadium.
+Their home games were originally played in the Treptower Park, although they moved to their training base Schiller Park, where they hosted the 2004 and 2010 AFLG Grand Final tournament.
+In the 2011 season most homegames were played at the Maifeld next to the Olympic Stadium.
+Sportanlage Jungfernheide is the current homeground of the Berlin Crocodiles.